Master of Urban Spatial Analytics (MUSA)

 MUSA 5090 Geospatial Cloud Computing & Visualization

-This course teaches students how to collect, store, wrangle and display cartographic data in a cloud-based setting.
-Students will learn a reproducible approach for pulling spatial data from APIs with emphasis on PostGIS, Socrata and BigQuery; to wrangle these data in python; and visualize in various platforms including Seaborn and Carto.
-Students will build their own APIs and eventually develop their own introductory custom web applications.
-This course is the first in a progression and leads to the Spring course on Javascript Programming for Planning (a class on building comprehensive mapping applications.)
+In this course you will learn how to collect, store, wrangle and display cartographic data in a cloud-based setting.
+You will learn reproducible approaches to retrieve spatial data from APIs data platforms; to store and query these data in databases like PostGIS and data warehouses like BigQuery; to wrangle these data with Python and/or JavaScript running on cloud-based infrastructure; and to visualize in various platforms including Carto and Looker.
+You will build your own APIs and develop your own custom web applications.
+This course is the second in a progression toward building web-based systems using geospatial data, and expands on the Fall course in JavaScript Programming for Urban Planners.
+Experience with Python OR JavaScript is required.

 1 Course Unit